wide/modulus-core/docs/modulus.md

 }
 ```

-You can no include your fresh component in your page:
+You can now include your fresh component in your page:
 ```hbs
 {{> my-component}}
 ```